shreyaghosh-2016/webpage/content/publication/ecml-full/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *18th International AAAI Conference on Web and Social Media*
+publication: In *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD)*
-publication_short: In *AAAI ICWSM 2024*
+publication_short: In *ECML PKDD 2023*

 abstract: As social networks become the primary sources of information, the rise of misinformation poses a significant threat to the information ecosystem.
 # Summary.
 An optional shortened abstract.
-summary: Social networks' role as primary information sources has led to a rise in misinformation, threatening the information ecosystem.
-This study introduces a system that assigns misinformation scores to tweets in real-time using a mix of Temporal Graph Network (TGN) and Recurrent Neural Networks (RNNs) to track how misinformation spreads.
-This approach uses active learning, a dual model system, a temporal embargo based on belief scores, and a retraining method, showing significant accuracy in identifying and reducing misinformation propagation across five datasets.
+summary: The growth of social media underscores the need for early misinformation detection, as traditional methods often lag due to a lack of initial dissemination data.
+This paper introduces a model that classifies misinformation based on propagation paths and linguistic cues, and uses a causal user attribute inference to pinpoint potential misinformation spreaders or believers.
+The proposed model can accurately detect fake news within 30 minutes of its first appearance, achieving 86.5% accuracy before 50 retweets, surpassing current benchmarks.

 tags: []